jhap1982/giveituruguay/2003/2003-06-13 - Verizon Wireless Amphitheatre, Selma, TX, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-The Zephyr Song
+5. The Zephyr Song
-Latest Disgrace tease
+6. Latest Disgrace tease
-Suck My Kiss
+7. Suck My Kiss
-Parallel Universe
+8. Parallel Universe
-This Is the Place
+9. This Is the Place
-Otherside
+10. Otherside
-Throw Away Your Television
+11. Throw Away Your Television
-Purple Stain
+12. Purple Stain
-Rocky part of JOHN
+13. Rocky part of JOHN
-Don't Forget Me
+14. Don't Forget Me
-London Calling tease
+15. London Calling tease
-Right on Time
+16. Right on Time
-Soul to Squeeze
+17. Soul to Squeeze
-Can't Stop
+18. Can't Stop
-Venice Queen
+19. Venice Queen
-Give It Away
+20. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+21. Under the Bridge
-The Power of Equality
+22. The Power of Equality

 ## Notes